Kitware/QuickView/docs/userguide/control_panel.md

 ### Select and load

-!!! tip inline end "The `LOAD VARIABLE` button"
+!!! warning inline end "The `LOAD VARIABLE` button"

     After a selection of variables is made or changed, the `LOAD VARIABLES` button in the [toolbar](toolbar.md) must be clicked in order for the